-- 20. The Technical Secretariat shall either itself or in cooperation with States Parties provide advice and assistance to States Parties, if requested, on: - (a) The establishment and functioning of national authorities; - (b) The preparation of declarations required under Article III of this Protocol; - (c) The drawing up of internal legislation necessary under the provisions of this Protocol; - (d) The content and conduct of training courses and seminars for National Authority and declared facility personnel on the compilation of declarations and the planning and hosting of visits.
+18. Upon a specific request by a State Party, the Technical Secretariat shall provide advice and assistance, either by itself or in cooperation with other States Parties on:

+(a) The establishment and functioning of national authorities;

+(b) The preparation of declarations required under Article III of this Protocol;

+(c) The drawing up of internal legislation necessary under the provisions of this Protocol;

+(d) The content and conduct of training courses and seminars for National Authority and declared facility personnel on the compilation of declarations and the planning and hosting of visits.